netresearch/t3x-rte_ckeditor_image/README.md

 ### Allowed extensions

-By default the extensions from `$TYPO3_CONF_VARS['GFX']['imagefile_ext']` are allowed.
-However you can override this for CKEditor by adding the following to your YAML configuration:
+By default, the extensions from `$TYPO3_CONF_VARS['GFX']['imagefile_ext']` are allowed.
+However, you can override this for CKEditor by adding the following to your YAML configuration:

 ```yaml
 editor: